sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - calibration_table
      - N
      - The quantization table path.
 Required when it is INT8/F8E4M3 quantization
-   * - ignore_f16_overflow
+   * - high_precision
      - N
-     - Operators with F16 overflow risk are still implemented according to F16; otherwise, F32 will be implemented by default, such as LayerNorm
+     - Some ops will force to be float32
    * - tolerance
      - N
      - Tolerance for the minimum Cosine and Euclidean similarity between MLIR quantized and MLIR fp32 inference results.
 0.8,0.5 by default.